 - Form 13F: Form 13F quarterly filing for Q3 2020 is due for advisers within 45 days after the end of the calendar quarter.
 Due date is November 16, 2020.

 - Annual Renewal Program for IARD System: The IARD Renewal Program facilitates the annual renewal of investment adviser (IA) firms and their IA representatives’ (IARs) registrations with jurisdictions/states.
 Preliminary renewal statements for the IARD system will be available on November 16, 2020, and will be accessible only through the E-Bill System.
 Renewal statements reflect the registration renewal fees and annual system processing fees for all IARs and state-registered IA firms.
 The deadline for the receipt of the preliminary statement payment is expected to be on or around December 14, 2020.
 Questions?
 Check out the FAQs, which will be updated with 2021 IARD Renewal Program details later in 2020.

 HEDGE/PRIVATE FUND ADVISERS

-- Annual Audit Reports for the Fiscal Year-End August 31, 2020.
-FINRA requires that member firms submit their annual audit reports in electronic form.
+- Annual Audit Reports for Fiscal Year-End September 30, 2020: FINRA requires that member firms submit their annual audit reports in electronic form.
 Firms must also file the report at the regional office of the SEC in which the firm has its principal place of business and the SEC’s principal office in Washington, DC.
 Firms registered in Arizona, Hawaii, Louisiana, or New Hampshire may have additional filing requirements.
-Due October 30,2020.
+Due November 30, 2020.

-Photo Credits: Photo by Micah Hallahan on Unsplash
+Photo Credit: Photo by Joseph Gonzalez on Unsplash